eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Pros:**

-- **Permissions:** for collaboratibe wikis, custom permissions and visibility rules can be implemented on top of the database, unlike in Git.
+- For collaboratibe wikis, custom permissions and visibility rules can be implemented on top of the database, unlike in Git.
-- **Free Structure:** with plain text storage, a directory structure has to be used to make it easy to browse large wikis.
+- Databases are more freeform.
+With plain text storage, a directory structure has to be used to make it easy to browse large wikis.
 It's natural to make the folder structure correspond to the hierarchy by which pages are organized (e.g. how [Obsidian][obsidian] works).
 With a database there is a lot for freedom in how to organize pages, and the limitations of the filesystem do not apply.
-- **Built-in VC:** version control does not require an external app (e.g. Git).
+- Version control does not require an external app (e.g. Git).

 **Cons:**

-- **Portability:** plain-text Markdown files are more easily read than a database, especially if the database schema is such that complex queries have to be made to reconstruct an object.
+- Data in a database is less portable than plain-text files in the filesystem, especially if the database schema is such that complex queries have to be made to reconstruct an object.
-- **Custom Client:** plain-text wikis can save a lot of code because off the shelf editing software can do much of the work.
+- A custom client must be implemented.
+Plain-text wikis can save a lot of code because off the shelf editing software can do much of the work.
 With a database, custom client software has to be written to query and mutate the database.
-- **Silo:** data in a database is more siloed than files in a filesystem.
+- Data in a database is more siloed than files in a filesystem.
 If you want e.g. diagrams-as-code you have to either compile the diagram externally and manually import the resulting image into the database, or implement a plugin that lets you write the diagram code as markup, and compiles it transparently.
-- **Version Control:** VC needs to be reimplemented from scratch.
+- Version control needs to be reimplemented from scratch.

 # Client {#client}